KikiBerg/Kikicodes/README.md

 * Jubril Akolade - My Code Institute Mentor.

 * The Tutor support from Code Institute for assisting and explaining.

-* The Code Institute Slack channel Peer Code Review - Thank you to everyone who took the time to review my project and look over the code.

 * My fellow co-student [Efi](https://github.com/EfthymiaKakoulidou) for giving me feedback and reviewing my project.